One of the great things about working in real estate in Texas is that there are many ways to make money.

 Double-digit growth over the past decade also indicates a healthy demand for people looking to move into the areas.

 To further validate the state’s economic health, take a look at the primary Realtors’ Associations for each of these areas.
-Check out home value trends, schools, neighborhoods, and other statistical data to acclimate you to regional wholesaling opportunities.
+Check out home value trends, schools, neighborhoods, and other statistical data to acclimate yourself to regional wholesaling opportunities.

 The great thing about wholesaling is that it is highly transferable, meaning you can find deals in every town and city in Texas.